OrangeDrangon/rust-garlicoin/README.md

 ## Policy on Altcoins/Altchains

-Patches which add support for non-Bitcoin cryptocurrencies by adding constants to existing enums (e.g. to set the network message magic-byte sequence) are welcome.
-Anything more involved will be considered on a case-by-case basis, as the altcoin landscape includes projects which [frequently appear and disappear, and are poorly designed anyway](https://download.wpsoftware.net/bitcoin/alts.pdf) and keeping the codebase maintainable is a large priority.
+Patches which add support for non-Garlicoin cryptocurrencies by adding constants to existing enums (e.g. to set the network message magic-byte sequence) are welcome.
+Anything more involved will be considered on a case-by-case basis, as the altcoin landscape includes projects which [frequently appear and disappear, and are poorly designed anyway](https://download.wpsoftware.net/garlicoin/alts.pdf) and keeping the codebase maintainable is a large priority.

 In general, things that improve cross-chain compatibility (e.g. support for cross-chain atomic swaps) are more likely to be accepted than things which support only a single blockchain.

 ## Release Notes

 See [CHANGELOG.md](CHANGELOG.md).

 ## Licensing